-The First Year Mathematics Courses Repository is a resource supporting an ongoing national dialogue about teaching first year mathematics at Canadian universities.
-This shareable dynamic online database contains extensive data collected from mathematics instructors across the country.
+The First Year Mathematics and Statistics Courses Repository is a resource supporting an ongoing national dialogue about teaching first year mathematics and statistics at Canadian universities.
+This shareable dynamic online database contains extensive data collected from mathematics and statistics instructors across the country.
 Data includes course content, resource and technology used, learning outcomes, modes of delivery, connections with other courses, as well as informal descriptions of various practices in teaching these courses.

 It is our hope that instructors (i.e., our contacts at all participating universities, or their colleagues) will keep the database up to date, as well as provide missing, and additional information.

-The main purpose of the First Year Mathematics Courses Repository is to provide an open, organized and comprehensive resource of information about first-year mathematics courses at Canadian Universities.
+The main purpose of the First Year Mathematics and Statistics Courses Repository is to provide an open, organized and comprehensive resource of information about first-year mathematics and statistics courses at Canadian Universities.
 We hope to enrich the content as we move along.

 ♦ First Year University Mathematics Across Canada: Time to Rethink our Curriculum?
 3-5 May 2019, University of Alberta in Edmonton.

 Conference web page.
 Program, schedule, registration and other information coming soon.